 3 hours.
 This course is designed expose students to the ways that gender theory, including feminism, womanism, anti-sexism, and masculinism, has developed over the years, and how that theory is applied to literature.
+(Identical to PHIL 380.)

 LITR 399 Cross-Cultural Study